-Within a half-hour drive from the Sagamore, Lake George boasts six different ways to experience locally crafted beers, wines, and spirits.
+Within a half-hour drive from The Sagamore Resort, Lake George boasts six different ways to experience locally crafted beers, wines, and spirits.

 Lake George has become a hotbed for craft beverages.
 With the opening of the Bolton Landing Brewing Company (less than a mile from the resort) in 2018, there are now six ways to experience locally crafted beer, wine, and spirits along US Route 9 and US Route 9L.
 We highlight them all starting from Bolton Landing and ending in Queensbury, just a half-hour away from The Sagamore Resort.

 The newest stop on the trail is located just .8 miles from the resort, making it your perfect starting point.
 The dining room of this micro-brewery is known for three things: amazing truffle fries (they’re a local favorite), a wall of windows looking out at the lake, and seven constantly rotating taps that pour only Bolton Landing Brewery beer.
 Keep an eye out for the Blueberry Sunseeker Sour, a pleasantly sour fruit beer that should be making its way back into the rotation with the warmer weather.